 With tight restrictions in place, cities all over the world are offered scenes that might follow a blizzard, overlaid on a sunny spring day.
 The photographs published by the New York Times recently are stunning!
 Read on to get a glimpse of The Great Empty, and some other photographs of empty streets and places.

 Now the world is on lockdown, we are all longing for positive messages to keep ourselves motivated during this age of coronavirus.
 There are many examples of those stories shared online.
-I mentioned some of them in my blog, What the coronavirus taught us about kindness.

 Ever since the coronavirus emerged in our lives and caused a tragedy, things have happened that we never predicted.
 The world is making history now.
 To capture a glimpse of that, The New York Times recently sent dozens of photographers out to make images of empty and abandoned public plazas, beaches, fairgrounds, restaurants, movie theaters, tourist meccas and train stations.
 The result is a photo series with extraordinary shots that certainly will last a lifetime.